 As a result of doing the above, you can make transfers back in the opposite direction when the taxes become payable later.
 In due course, when your company’s taxes become payable, you can settle the liabilities from your company’s Current account.

 On an ongoing basis, you need to plan for ongoing costs and expenses when you work out what you can take from your company as dividends.
-As part of this, you need to ensure that you do not get into a position where your company cannot meet its financial obligations.
-It is key to note that the best way to do this is to have an ongoing view of how much profit is available.
+Therefore, as part of this, you need to ensure that you do not get into a position where your company cannot meet its financial obligations.
+What’s more, the best way to do this is to have an ongoing view of how much profit is available.
 Furthermore, once you know the position, it will become clear how much of the company’s funds you can distribute as dividends.

 Please have a read of how much dividends can I take.
 Importantly, this article explains how you can calculate your limited company’s profit at any moment in time.

-What if my business can’t pay PAYE or I can’t pay Corporation Tax or VAT.
-If your company is unable to pay Corporation Tax or other company tax liabilities, what should you do?
+If you find that your company cannot can’t pay Corporation Tax – what next?
+There are different options available to you and you can decide which is the best route to take.
+Therefore, what if my business discovers it company can’t pay PAYE to HMRC or I can’t pay Corporation Tax?
+In addition, what if my limited company cannot pay VAT?
+If your company is struggling to pay Corporation Tax or other company tax liabilities, what should you do?